 Examples of corms

 Ranunculus, crocus, gladiolus, and freesias all grow from corms.
 My favorite has got to be ranunculus.
+In fact, we now have a full post about them on the blog!
 I mean, look at those ruffled petals and beautiful colors.
 They’re almost like having mini peonies growing in your garden!

 Examples of rhizomes

 Rhizomes tend to spread and can be good for gradually filling in bare spots in your landscaping.
 Bearded irises and canna lilies are two examples of beautiful flowers that grow from rhizomes.
 You’ll eventually end up with them spreading into a big patch like this example from The Spruce.

 Examples of tubers